Aehr Test Systems, Inc. (AEHR) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-3, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR) have opportunity to lead the securities fraud class action lawsuit.
+10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AEHR TEST SYSTEMS, INC. (AEHR), CLICK HERE BEFORE FEBRUARY 3, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR AEHR INVESTMENTS, CLICK HERE BEFORE FEBRUARY 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?